 c.
-Duties, taxes and excises
+Duties, Taxes and Excises

-Romania applies the customs regime adopted by the EU under EU Regulation 2013/952.
+Romania applies the customs regime adopted by the EU under Regulation (EU) 2013/952.
 Import duties are determined by the tariff classification of goods and by the customs value.
 As all MSs apply the same tariffs, upon being cleared in one MS, the product may move freely to any other MS. For specific rules applied to the products subject to importation, the U.S. exporters are advised to consult the Integrated Tariff of the Community.

 Other taxes applicable to agricultural and food products are the value added tax (VAT) and excises.
 Romania's VAT rate is 9 percent for food products and agricultural inputs (such as fertilizers and pesticides), 5 percent for organic food and a standard 19 percent rate for other items.
-Alcoholic beverages are also subject to excise taxes upon entry.
-The list of excise levels applicable is published annually by the Ministry of Public Finances.
+In addition, alcoholic beverages are subject to excise duties upon entry.
+The list of excise levels applicable is published annually by the Ministry of Finances.